MHamzaImran/RealEstatePricePredicction/README.md

-# Real Estate Price Prediction using Machine Learning
+# Real Estate Price Prediction

-### As a part of my semester project, I worked on a real estate price prediction project using machine learning.
-The project involved web scraping data from zameen.com to obtain house prices.
-The focus was on providing predictions for five major cities in Pakistan, namely Faisalabad, Karachi, Islamabad, Rawalpindi, and Multan.
-The predictions were generated based on user input for the area name, square feet, number of bedrooms and bathrooms required.
+####This machine learning project predicts real estate prices in five cities of Pakistan: Faisalabad, Karachi, Islamabad, Rawalpindi, and Multan.
+The model uses data collected from Zameen.com through web scraping to predict prices based on user input of area, square footage, and number of bedrooms and bathrooms.

-### By utilizing machine learning algorithms, the project aimed to predict accurate prices for real estate properties in different localities.
-The model was trained on historical data of house prices and then tested on the scraped data to evaluate its accuracy.
-I gained valuable experience in web scraping and machine learning techniques throughout the project

-### The project was a great learning experience, providing me with practical skills in data analysis and machine learning.
-I enjoyed the challenge of building a model that could predict real estate prices accurately, and I am proud of the results achieved.
-Overall, this project has enhanced my knowledge and expertise in machine learning and has prepared me for tackling more complex problems in the field
+##Project Description
+####The real estate price prediction project is a semester project that uses machine learning to predict prices of properties in Pakistan.
+The project is designed to help people make informed decisions when buying or selling a property in any of the five cities.
+The model is built using Python and popular libraries like Scikit-learn and Pandas.

+####The project involved web scraping data from Zameen.com to collect real estate data in the five cities.
+The data was preprocessed to remove missing values and outliers.
+Feature engineering techniques were used to select the most relevant features and to transform the data into a format suitable for training the model.
+The model was trained using several regression algorithms, and the best algorithm was selected based on performance metrics.

+##Getting Started
+####To use the real estate price prediction model, simply enter the area name, square footage, and number of bedrooms and bathrooms required, and the model will generate a prediction for the property price.
+The project code is available on GitHub and can be cloned or downloaded for local use.

+####Feel free to contribute to the project by improving the model or adding new features.
+For any questions or suggestions, please contact the project owner.